Bluefury6/VideoToDesmos/README.md

 My completely from scratch system for converting videos to Desmos animations.
 Currently under construction.
 Very hands-on usability currently.

+Here is an example of a final product: https://www.youtube.com/watch?v=PrwHFElKx7U

 This program can be used by performing the following steps:

 Setup: